wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 - **NonNegativeLeastSquares**: Wraps `scipy.optimize.nnls`.
 - **BoundedVariableLeastSquares**: Wraps `scipy.optimize.lsq_linear`.
 - **LeastSquaresMinimalResidual**: Wraps `scipy.sparse.linalg.lsmr`.
+- **Bernstein, Legendre, Hermite, Hermite Normalized, and Laguerre basis functions**: Use SciPy polynomial evaluators.
 - **Neural NARX**: Uses PyTorch directly (not through Array API).
 - **Multiobjective Parameter Estimation (AILS)**: Uses SciPy for the augmented inverse least-squares computation.

 These algorithms raise `NotImplementedError` with specific messages indicating which dependency prevents Array API support.
 As SciPy expands its own Array API support, these restrictions will be progressively removed.

+### Sequential Prediction on Non-NumPy Backends

+When dispatch is enabled, `fit()` and 1-step prediction stay on the selected backend.
+Sequential prediction (`steps_ahead=None` and `steps_ahead > 1`) on non-NumPy backends currently uses a NumPy/CPU implementation and then converts the result back to the original namespace and device.

+This behavior is intentional and documented because those sequential paths are dominated by control flow rather than large batched kernels.
+The current design favors numerical equivalence and an explicit contract over claiming end-to-end GPU execution where SysIdentPy is not actually doing it.

 ### All Input Arrays Must Share the Same Backend and Device